EdgeFirstAI/documentation/docs/perception/dev/examples/camera.md

 These examples demonstrate how to connect to various camera topics published on your EdgeFirst Platform and how to display the information through the command line.

+!!! warning

+    If the Rerun live feed appears to lag, your computer may lack the processing necessary for that stream size, either reduce the [stream size](../../../platforms/configuration.md#stream-size) or use the --save argument to save it as a .rrd file which you can replay afterwards

 ## Camera Info
 Topic: [/camera/info](../../topics/camera.md#camerainfo)
 Message: [Image](../../api/sensor_msgs.md#camerainfo)